 Mr. Wild asked those who served on the subcommittee how they felt about the proposed ordinance as written.
 Chairman Webb did not believe the Board was there yet, and believed there was a need to have an independent group take the ordinance, re-evaluate it, and determine answers.
-Wr.
-Wild believed the proposed ordinance was in a condensed form from what the subcommittee had previously proposed, and suggested that the condensed form be expanded to incorporate language that site plan approvals would be the optimal opportunity to address the issue and further eradicate the trees.
-Mr. Hixon believed the Board should work with the Town Commission at a joint workshop to work out the various issues, which might result in something more positive and provide a better direction.
-Ms. Simpson discussed that staff had taken the specific direction of the Board, which was it take the Town Commission's direction and draft an ordinance.
-She mentioned has the Town Commission's direction and traft an ordinance.
-She mentioned has the Town Commission's direction of the suggested that establishing a subcommittee with a couple of Town Commissioners and a couple of board members, with staff providing factual information, might be helpful
+Mr. Wild believed the proposed ordinance was in a condensed form from what the subcommittee had previously proposed, and suggested that the condensed form be expanded to incorporate language that site plan approvals would be the optimal opportunity to address the issue and further eradicate the trees.
+Mr. Hixon believed the Board should work with the Town Commission at a joint workshop to work out the various issues, which might result in something more positive and provide a Ms. Simpson discussed that staff had taken the specific better direction. direction of the Board, which was to take the Town Commission's direction and draft an ordinance.
+She mentioned that the Town had previously worked several times with a mixed group of Town Commissioners and board members on other issues.
+She suggested that establishing a subcommittee with a couple of Town Commissioners and a couple of board members, with staff providing factual information, might be helpful.

-MR. HIXON MOVED THE P&Z BOARD REQUEST THAT THE TOWN COMMISSION ESTABLISM A JOHN BUORKSTUDY GROUP CONSISTING OF TOWN COMMISSION REPRESENTATIVES AND PLANNING & ZONING BOARD REPRESENTATIVES TO EXPLORE THE ISSUES WITH THE DRAFT TREE CODE.
-MR. SICLER SECONDED THE MOTION.
-MOTION CARRIED ON ROLL CALL VOITE: ALPERS, AYE; HACKETT; AYE; HIXON, AYE; REDGRAVE, AYE; SIECLER, AYE; SYMANSKI, AYE; WEBB, AYE; WILD, AYE; ZUNZ, AYE.
+MR. HIXON MOVED THE P&Z BOARD REQUEST THAT THE TOWN COMMISSION ESTABLISH A JOINT WORKSTUDY GROUP CONSISTING OF TOWN COMMISSION REPRESENTATIVES AND PLANNING & ZONING BOARD REPRESENTATIVES, TO EXPLORE THE ISSUES WITH THE DRAFT TREE CODE.
+MR. SIEGLER SECONDED THE MOTION.
+MOTION CARRIED ON ROLL CALL VOTE: ALPERS, AYE; HACKETT; AYE; HIXON, AYE; REDGRAVE, AYE; SIEGLER, AYE; SYMANSKI, AYE; WEBB, AYE; WILD, AYE; ZUNZ, AYE.